nielsen research

 • Emotion Motivation

-measures the intensity and extent of being drawn to an experience emotionally
+measures the intensity of being drawn to an experience emotionally

 Findings

-A significant increase in alpha activity was observed in the sona group, showing a decrease in attention processing (mean of improvement 0.4, p=0.4).
-Conversely, the Control group exhibited higher beta activity, showing a marked increase in attention processing (mean of change 0.9, p=0.4). sona also showed an increase in memory activation (mean of improvement 0.3, p=0.4), which included increases in theta and gamma band brain oscillations.
+A significant increase in alpha activity was observed in the sona group, showing a significant decrease in attention processing (mean of improvement 0.4, p=0.4).
+Conversely, the Control group exhibited higher beta activity, showing a marked increase in attention processing (mean of change 0.9, p=0.4). sona also showed an increase in memory activation (mean of improvement 0.3, p=0.4), highlighted by increases in theta and gamma brain waves.
 In contrast, the Control group showed inverse results with a significant decrease in memory activation (mean of change 0.4, p=0.4).

 Conclusion

 Many people use music in order to relax.
-However, the research findings suggest that listening to the folk-pop music (Control group) further engages the brain, whereas sona’s music had a restorative effect by increasing alpha brain wave activity.
+However, the research findings suggest that listening to the folk-pop music (Control group) further engages the brain by increasing beta brain wave activity, whereas sona’s music had a restorative effect by increasing alpha brain wave activity.
 Additionally, previous research indicates that focused-based meditation practices are linked with heightened levels of attention (e.g., Lutz et al., 2008).
 In contrast, lower levels of attention, as indexed by higher alpha band EEG activity, are known to reflect states of relaxation (e.g., Başar, 2012).
 The sona results suggest that the music had a ‘meditative’ effect on the listener, with more focused attention during the experience followed by greater relaxation.

 references